Below are some questions that I typically get, mainly related to my interests in theological studies and the creative arts.

 Who are my favorite visual artists?

-Again, that is a very difficult question, but my very favorites are currently Vincent van Gogh, Caspar David Friedrich, George Rouault, Edvard Munch, Michelangelo Merisi da Carravagio, Gustave Doré, Matthias Grünewald, Rembrandt van Rijn, and Edward Gorey.
+Again, that is a tough question, but my very favorites are currently Vincent van Gogh, Caspar David Friedrich, George Rouault, Edvard Munch, Michelangelo Merisi da Caravaggio, Gustave Doré, Matthias Grünewald, Rembrandt van Rijn, and Edward Gorey.

 What are my favorite translations of Scripture?

-My favorite translations of the Bible are the New English Bible (NEB), Revised English Bible (REB) and Ronald Knox Version (Knox) for personal “pleasure” reading; the New International Version (NIV), New Living Translation (NLT), and English Standard Version (ESV) for most of my ministerial work; and the Holman Christian Standard Bible (HCSB), New Revised Standard Version (NRSV), New English Translation (NET) Bible, and New American Standard Bible (NASB) for additional consultation/citation.
+My favorite translations of the Bible are the New English Bible (NEB), Revised English Bible (REB) and Ronald Knox Version (Knox) for personal “pleasure” reading; the New International Version (NIV), New Living Translation (NLT), and English Standard Version (ESV) for most of my ministerial work; and the New Revised Standard Version (NRSV), New English Translation (NET) Bible, and New American Standard Bible (NASB) for additional consultation/citation.

-Where do I stand on debatable theological issues?
+Where do I stand on controversial theological issues?

-I say they are debatable, but I think once you get past the contents of the Apostles’ or Nicene Creed, you should be very graceful in your approach to those debates; issues not covered in those are generally secondary.
-That said, if pressed, I consider myself loosely a Calvinist (though I think the simplification is misleading and the name a misnomer), a theistic evolutionist, a Christian pacifist, an optimistic Amillennialist, and partial Preterist, and a sacramentalist, among other things.
+I say they are debatable, but I think once you get past the contents of the Apostles’ and Nicene Creeds, you should be very graceful in your approach to those debates; issues not covered in those are generally secondary.
+That said, if pressed, I consider myself loosely a Calvinist (though I think the simplification is misleading and the name a misnomer), continuationist, paedobaptist, theistic evolutionist, Christian pacifist, optimistic Amillennialist, partial Preterist, and sacramentalist, among other things.
 I can be pretty fluid on most of these issues, though; I’ve moved around a lot and expect to move around a lot more.